This tutorial explains how to perform Data Visualization, K-means Cluster Analysis, and Association Rule Mining using WEKA Explorer:

 Some of the points in the plot appear darker than other points.
 These points represent 2 or more instances with the same class label and the same value of attributes plotted on the graph such as petalwidth and petallength.

-The figure below represents a point with 2 instance information.
+The figure below represents a point with 2 instances of information.

 #6) The X and Y-axis attributes can be changed from the right panel in Visualize graph.
 The user can view different plots.